Demionchek/SpaceMarine/README.md

 # SpaceMarine
 This is my Topdown Shooter Game with Rogelike elements.
-Here I use common pattern StateMachine
+Here I use common pattern StateMachine and ScriptableObjects for easy debug.